aspose-cells/Aspose.Cells-Products/cells/cpp/metadata/xlsb/_index.md

 {{% blocks/products/pf/agp/content h2="How to Get XLSB Metadata Using C++" %}}

- In order to extract XLSB metadata, weвЂ™ll use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
+ In order to extract XLSB metadata, we’ll use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp) API which is a feature-rich, powerful and easy to use document metadata extraction API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.cells)